Haufe-Lexware/api-style-guide/uri-components.md

 > elements.
 API Providers need to be able to use meaningful defaults for additional fields not provided by existing > clients.
 > Prevent from increasing the version as long as possible.

-Currently their is no certificatiion or validation process for clients to proove for proper behavior.
+Currently their is no certification or validation process for clients to proove for proper behavior.
 Each client is responsible to test its implemenation.

 #####URI Template